A Newcomers Introduction to Digital Signage

 What you need to get started are a screen and media player (hardware) and digital signage software.
 Initially, using digital signage seems like an obvious choice for businesses because:

 - You can monitor what’s being played on your screen and easily program everything from HQ.

-- You don’t need to think of printing materials, validating previews and shipment, now everything is digitalized.
+- You don’t need to think of printing materials, validating previews, and shipment, now everything is digitalized.
 It’s more ecological too and more interactive.
 You are not limited to one visual.
 You can show as many visuals and videos as you want.

 - You are flexible, you can update any visual at any time with just one click of the mouse.

 Ok, now you are aware of the advantages of digital software.
 The next question is “how”?
 Which software do I use?
 Is it easy to use?
-Should I get a free or a paid software?
+Should I get free or paid software?
 What are my options?
 What are other things I need to consider?

 Let’s take a concrete example: